gdt050579/AppCUI-rs/docs/chapter-7/timers.md

 Timers are internal AppCUI mechanisms that allow each control to receive a signal at a specified interval.
 This signal can be used to update the control's content, to animate it, or to perform other actions.

 Each timer has its own thread that sends a signal to the control at a specified interval.
 Because of this, the total number of timers that can be used in an application is limited.
 By default, an application can use up to 4 timers.
-This number can be increased by using the `.timers_count(count)` method from the `App` builder, but it can not be more than 255.
+This number can be increased by using the `.timers_count(count)` method from the `App` builder, but it cannot be more than 255.

-When a control is destroyes, if it has a timer associated with it, that timer will also be closed and the slot associated with it released.
+When a control is destroyed, if it has a timer associated with it, that timer is also closed and the slot is released.

-To use a timer, you will need the following things:
+To use a timer, you need the following:
-1. access the control timer via the `.timer()` method
+1. Access the control timer via the `.timer()` method.
-2. implement `TimerEvents` trait for the control to get notification when the timer signal is received
+2. Implement the `TimerEvents` trait for the control to receive notifications when the timer fires.

-The timer events is define as follows:
+The `TimerEvents` trait is defined as follows:
 ```rust
 pub trait TimerEvents {
     fn on_start(&mut self) -> EventProcessStatus {